Ok, I lied. It isn’t really all of the stalls. Pretty sure I missed some since the venue is pretty big.

 Geylang Serai Bazaar only lasts from May 3 to June 5, 2019, but the points made in this article are meant to be timeless.

-This post is also submitted to Reddit, got gilded Platinum within 1 hour and 1,000 up-votes (97% ups) in 21 hours.
+This post is also submitted to Reddit.
 What you see on this blog is intended to be updated and hopefully prettier.

 u/MiloDinoStylo’s TL;DR, edited: 2019 is the Revival of Pasar Malam.
 Rents are capped, all food is Halal, with a larger ratio of Traditional food instead of hipster food.
 Hipster food is good tho, because Entrepreneurship.
 Plus the traditional food we know, was actually hipster back then.
 See photos for stalls.